This page contains answers to the following questions:

 Coursera and edX are both online platforms for learning experiences.
 The University of Michigan uses these and other technology platforms to offer learning opportunities developed at U-M to learners around the world.
 When you select a learning opportunity, you will be directed to either the Coursera or edX website to enroll in the course.

-What is the Office of Academic Innovation?
+What is the Center for Academic Innovation?

 How is this different than taking a course made by U-M on Coursera or EdX?